lazybark/lazyevent/README.md

 	logger "github.com/lazybark/lazyevent/v4"
 )

-// LGR is a simple struct witl log processor in it type LGR struct {
+// LGR is a simple struct with log processor in it type LGR struct {
 	p *logger.LogProcessor
 }